joshbegley/nyt-latest/README.md

-**A watchdog group accuses the Senate G.O.P. campaign arm of breaking the law with its spending.**\
+**Watchdog Group Accuses Senate G.O.P.
+Campaign Arm of Breaking the Law**\
-`The Times recently reported that Senate Republicans’ campaign arm had used money meant for legal expenses to pay for political advertising.
-Now, both a watchdog group and Democrats are raising challenges.`\
+`The Times had reported that the campaign committee used money meant for legal expenses to pay for advertising.
+A watchdog group and Democrats are raising challenges.`\
 https://nytimes.com/2022/09/21/us/politics/fec-complaint-republican-campaign-finance.html?searchResultPosition=1

 **Vocabulary in Context: Gen Z At Work**\